Flower Farmer & Florist

 Creativity & Innovation

-Customers often have specific ideas for events or gifts, and I use creative thinking to design floral arrangements using seasonal flowers I grow on my farm.
+I use creativity and innovation to design floral arrangements for events or gifts, using seasonal flowers I grow on my farm.

 Money Management